the-bald-lad/Battle-Ships/README.md

 # Battle-Ships
-A python console battleships game
+A python console battleships game, made by Sam.